CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .eqv SYMBOL, EXPR

 Define symbol with specified expression given in second operand.
+Symbol defined by using `.eqv` can not be redefined.
+If symbol was already defined this pseudo-operations causes an error.
 The expression of symbol will be evaluated any time when symbol will be used.
 This feature allow to change value of symbol indirectly by changing value of the symbols used in expression.
 Example: